What do YOU do to make your safety training at work fun and engaging for employees?

 Erin Perlow, Occupational Safety and Health Specialist

-Here’s another for active participation.
-This person makes the good point that it’s worthwhile making sure everyone knows one another (solid!):
+Here’s another for active participation in safety training.
+This safety professional makes the good point that it’s worthwhile making sure everyone knows one another (solid!):

 “Getting everyone to take turns introducing themselves and a little on what they know about the topic is quite useful as an ice breaker, before the start of the session.
 Making room for class activities e.g. discussion sessions, group work, practice sessions, etc. also make the class interactive.
 A little veering off with conversation cards enables some introverts to express themselves on issues raised on any card they pick.”

 Bassey Akan, Training Manager at SMTS (NIG.)
 LIMITED

 Here’s another fan of creating an active, scenario-based, problem-solving situation for the workers during safety training.
 Again, this person suggests the use of self-shot video, which comes up a lot too.

 A video-based scenario elearning courseware that provides exaggerating/dramatic negative and positive feedbacks upon learners choice of decision.

 The story scenario can go inline with what the learner goes through in his/her daily life at work.
 This video-based scenario will captivate the learners’ attention and engage them throughout with various safety scenarios.

 This elearning material can either be